 The influence of ideas about the integration of science and Islam at the university level can be seen in the change of IAIN into UIN in Indonesia.
 In Malaysia, there is also Universiti Sains Islam Malaysia (USIM), where the tertiary institution was the object of study in this study.
 This university is a development of the Malaysian Islamic University College (KIUM).
-The university has a vision and mission of the integration of science and Islam, but the founders and the development of USIM called it the Integration of Naqal and Aqal Sciences, which means the combination of the sciences obtained through the study of nature and phenomena happened to him.
+The university has a vision and mission of the integration of science and Islam, but the founders and the development of USIM called it the Integration of Naqal and Aqal Sciences, which means the combination of the sciences obtained through the study of revelation with the sciences obtained through the study of nature and phenomena happened to him.

 The combination of science and Islamic curriculum in question covers many things, namely integration in the preparation of the Learning Implementation Plan (RPP), the formulation of learning objectives, integration in integration in the development of teaching materials, and integration in the implementation of learning in class.
-With this combination, the target science learning achievement is not merely cognitive mastery, but also strengthening faith by admiring the Creator illustrated in teaching material.
+With this combination, the target of science learning achievement is not merely cognitive mastery, but also strengthening faith by admiring the Creator illustrated in teaching material.